edenia/docs.edenia.com/docs/devops.md

 DevOps principles are applied to and assisted by the following 3 Key areas all working together:

 - **People** - DevOps relies on strong people & a strong culture of experimentation, learning, collaboration, and shared goals between Development, QA & IT Operations.
+Learn about our [engineering culture](/docs/engineering-culture) and [pair programming practices](/docs/pair-mob-programming).
 - **Processes** – DevOps builds further upon Lean Agile, applying concepts of lean manufacturing to IT value streams.
+Explore our [agile methodologies](/docs/agile-methodologies) and [open source guidelines](/docs/open-source-guidelines).
 - **Tools** – DevOps relies on enhanced tools & technologies, including automation, telemetry, & collaboration tools.
+Check our [developer tools](/docs/developer-tools) and [project boilerplates](/docs/boilerplate).

 ## What is the goal of DevOps?